Breakthrough Starshot: Technical challenges

 Light propulsion requires enormous power: a laser with a gigawatt of power (approximately the output of a large nuclear plant) would provide only a few newtons of thrust.
 The spaceship will compensate for the low thrust by having a mass of only a few grams.
 The camera, computer, communications laser, a nuclear power source, and the solar sail must be miniaturized to fit within a mass limit.
-All components must be engineered to endure extreme acceleration, cold, vacuum, and protons.
+All components must be engineered to endure extreme acceleration, cold, vacuum, and interstellar particles such as stray protons.
 The spacecraft will have to survive collisions with space dust; Starshot expects each square centimeter of frontal cross-section to collide at high speed with about a thousand particles of size at least 0.1 μm.
 Focusing a set of lasers totaling one hundred gigawatts onto the solar sail will be difficult due to atmospheric turbulence, so there is the suggestion to use space-based laser infrastructure.
+In addition, due to the size of the light sail and distance the light sail will be from the laser at the end of the acceleration, very large coherent combining optics would be required to focus the laser.
+The diffraction limit of the laser light used sets the minimum diameter of the coherently focused laser beam at the source.
+For example, to accelerate the previously mentioned 4m sail at 10,000Gs to 0.2 c requires combining optics which are approximately 3 kilometers in diameter to focus the laser light on the sail.
+This could be implemented using a phased array system which is being researched at The University of California Santa Barbara.
 According to The Economist, at least a dozen off-the-shelf technologies will need to improve by orders of magnitude.

 StarChip

-StarChip is the name used by Breakthrough Initiatives for a very small, centimeter-sized, gram-scale, interstellar spacecraft envisioned for the Breakthrough Starshot program, a proposed mission to propel a fleet of a thousand Starchips on a journey to Alpha Centauri, the nearest star system, about 4.37 light-years from Earth.
-The journey may include a flyby of Proxima Centauri b, an Earth-sized exoplanet that is in the habitable zone of its host star.
+StarChip was the name used by Breakthrough Initiatives for a very small, centimeter-sized, gram-scale, interstellar spacecraft envisioned for the Breakthrough Starshot program, a proposed mission to propel a fleet of a thousand StarChips on a journey to Alpha Centauri, the nearest star system, about 4.37 light-years from Earth.
 The ultra-light StarChip robotic nanocraft, fitted with light sails, are planned to travel at speeds of 20% and 15% of the speed of light, taking between 20 and 30 years to reach the star system, respectively, and about 4 years to notify Earth of a successful arrival.
-The conceptual principles to enable practical interstellar travel were described in "A Roadmap to Interstellar Flight", by Philip Lubin of UC Santa Barbara, who is an advisor to the Starshot project.

-In July 2017, scientists announced that precursors to Spaceprobe, called Sprites, were successfully launched and flown through Polar Satellite Launch Vehicle by ISRO from Satish Dhawan Space Centre.
-105 Sprites were also flown to the ISS on the KickSat-2 mission that launched on November 17 2018, from where they were deployed on March 18, 2019.
-They successfully transmitted data before reentering the atmosphere and burning up on March 21.
+In July 2017, scientists announced that precursors to StarChip, called Sprites, were successfully launched and flown through Polar Satellite Launch Vehicle by ISRO from Satish Dhawan Space Centre.
+105 Sprites were also flown to the ISS on the KickSat-2 mission that launched on 17 November 2018, from where they were deployed on 18 March 2019.
+They successfully transmitted data before reentering the atmosphere and burning up on 21 March.